Jeohn Salone Favors

 - Cybersecurity Oversight and Defense — A Board and Management Imperative,

-in Compliance & Enforcement, a blog of NYU Law’s Program on Corporate Compliance and Enforcement, May 12, 2021 and Harvard Law School Forum on Corporate Governance, May 14, 2021.
+in NYU Law School’s Blog on Compliance and Enforcement, May 12, 2021 and Harvard Law School Forum on Corporate Governance, May 14, 2021.

 - FTC Discusses Management and Board Roles as Core Elements of Revised Data Breach Enforcement Model,

-in Compliance & Enforcement, a blog of NYU Law’s Program on Corporate Compliance and Enforcement, January 10, 2020.
+in NYU Law School’s Blog on Compliance and Enforcement, January 10, 2020.

 - U.S. Regulators Impose Record $5 Billion Data Privacy Penalty Against Facebook, Along with $100 Million Penalty for Misleading Market Disclosures,